afanfa/register_pressure/register_pressure/README.md

 ## Optimization n.2: move variable definition close to its first use ##

-Once a variable is defined, its value is store in a register for future use.
+Once a variable is defined, its value is stored in a register for future use.
 Defining variables at the beginning of the kernel and using them at the end will dramatically increase register usage.
 A second optimization that may provide significant benefit is to look for cases where variables are defined "far away" from their first use and manually rearrange the code.

 After a quick visual inspections we can see that the definition of array location  _f[m]_ does not depend on _ux_, _uy_, or _uz_ as opposed to